boosh/django_recurring/docs/usage.rst

     E.g. an event occurring at 12:00 noon in Europe/London in July (British Summer Time, UTC+1) will be calculated as 11:00 in UTC.
 However, the same time in December when there is no daylight saving time (UTC+0), will be calculated as 12:00 in UTC.

-    Make sure all your queries use UTC when using these occurrence fields.
+    TLDR; Make sure all your queries use UTC when using these occurrence fields.

 To recalculate them, call `calculate_occurrences()`, e.g.: